ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

       person: siri
     dependencies:

 Each task is named by its UW YAML key.
-Nodes under ``tasks:`` prefixed with ``task_`` will be named with what follows the prefix.
+Blocks under ``tasks:`` prefixed with ``task_`` will be named with what follows the prefix.
 In the example above the task will be named ``hello`` and will appear in the XML like this:

 .. code-block:: XML